 To Meet Our Sponsors – Click the Pic Below

 Visit Our “Chotchke Shop”

 Live Stream WMFE – Click the Pic Below

 The Journey Continues

-We’ve been doing it together for more than a decade: talking and listening with each other as friends!
+We’ve been doing it together for almost 15 years: talking and listening with each other as friends!
 A Reform Rabbi, a Suni Imam, and a Congregational (UCC) Minister.
 It has been a journey of ever deepening friendship and respect.
 When you are friends first, then even when you disagree, you’re still friends.
 It’s a model of interfaith relationship we believe is essential for people of faith, and those who claim no faith community at all.

-“Friends Talking Faith with The Three Wise Guys” airs monthly on the first Sunday of each month at 6:00 PM (Eastern Time) on 90.7 WMFE Orlando.
+“Friends Talking Faith with The Three Wise Guys” airs weekly on Tuesday at 6:30 PM (Eastern Time) on 90.7 WMFE Orlando.

 The Three Wise Guys